-However, the significance of STC2 in colon adenocarcinoma (COAD) remains unclear, especially the mechanism for the overexpression of STC2 in some cancers has little known.
-And in this study, we showed that STC2 was overexpressed in the COAD, and closely related with the progression of COAD.
-We have revealed STC2 is a tumor promoter with analysis the survival rate of COAD patients.
-More importantly, we identified the core region promoter of STC2, and showed that the promoter of STC2 in colon cancer tissues was hyper-methylation, and transcription factor Sp1 contributed to the promoter activity and expression of STC2.
-Therefore, our finding provided the evidence of the mechanism for the overexpression of STC2 in COAD, revealing STC2 as a feasible therapeutic target for the colon cancer therapy.
+However, the significance of STC2 in colon adenocarcinoma (COAD) remains unclear, especially regarding the mechanism of STC2 overexpression in some cancers.
+In this study, we showed that STC2 was overexpressed in COAD, and that its expression was closely related with the progression of COAD.
+We revealed that STC2 is a tumor promoter by analyzing the survival rate of COAD patients.
+More importantly, we identified the core region promoter of STC2 and showed that the promoter of STC2 in colon cancer tissues was hypermethylated.
+The transcription factor Sp1 contributed to promoter activity and expression of STC2.
+Our findings provide evidence of the mechanism for the overexpression of STC2 in COAD, revealing STC2 as a feasible therapeutic target for colon cancer therapy.

 MATERIALS AND METHODS